Master of Business Administration, Curtin University (2000)

-Philip joined Kott Gunning in 2014, bringing with him extensive experience in a wide range of local government issues and local government law, and property and commercial matters.
-Prior to his admission Philip had a career in teaching and the resources mining sector, which provided him with a broad range of experience.
+Philip joined Kott Gunning in 2014, bringing with him extensive experience in a wide range of local government issues and local government law and commercial and property matters.
+Prior to his admission Philip had a career in the resources mining sector, which provided him with a broad range of experience.
 Philip’s practice is predominantly in local government law and commercial matters.
 He has acted for and advised local government and commercial clients on a wide range of matters including compliance issues, service and commercial agreements, tenders, business acquisitions, leases, land use, construction contracts, roads, rates and Freedom of Information applications.
 Other experience includes:

 - Advising on Regional Local Government Agreements.

-Law Society of Western Australia
+- Law Society of Western Australia